abel8260/abel8260/README.md

 This is the place where I opensource stuff and break things :rofl:

 - 🔭 I’m currently working on something cool :wink:
-- 🌱 I’m currently learning react and react native
+- 🌱 I’m currently learning scrum;
 - 💬 Ask me about anything related to html and css.
 - ⚡ Fun fact: I :heart: :dog:s